SHARE MORE TIME, SHARE MORE SMILES.

 For more information on the ADA Seal of Acceptance, ask your oral health care professional or click here.

-We invite you to spend more time exploring our website.
-Check out the Activities section for great ways to share more time and smiles with your children.
+Check out these fun activity sheets for great ways to share more time and smiles with your children!

 ORAL HEALTH FOR EVERYONE